mode51/Tungsten/NuGet/Tungsten.Net/Readme.txt

 ﻿Tungsten.Net is a client/server tcp socket library.
 Client and server classes are provided, with and without assymetric encryption.

+5.30.2017 v1.2.5.3
+This update largely breaks backward compatability.
+I'm hoping this is the last major change.
+Refactored, simplified and corrected clients, servers and interfaces.
+Renamed MessageSent multi-cast delegate to DataSent Removed SecureClient<TClientType>.MessageSent multi-cast delegate as tracking this would be too much overhead for it's worth.
+DataSent still exists.
+Removed StringClient, it's related server, and the secure versions thereof because they can be declared easily with existing classes.
+Fixed a bug with server-side clients
+Added SerializationSettings which exposes the JsonSerializationSettings for Newtonsoft.Json

 5.11.2017 v1.2.5
 Near rewrite of clients and servers (secure clients and servers should be more stable now) Added StringClientLogger and SecureStringClientLogger to make it easy to add logging over TCP